Passports & Visas: What Every Traveler Should Know

 2. What Is a Visa and Why You Might Need One

 A visa is an authorization that allows you to enter, stay, or work in another country for a specific period of time.
-It’s issued by the destination country—not your own.
+It is issued by the destination country, not your own.

 Types of Visas: